 In two moments, Todd would make the absolute greatest mistake of his life.
 As those infernal, luminous eyes swept their surroundings like headlights, and the rain fell like ocean waves, Todd could have run away; but he didn’t.
 Crippled by his own fear, he could only stare.
 The evil eyes found Todd, and he looked back into them.
 That was when everything changed.

 His arms were raised above his head.
-He heard a plastic, grating sound and felt sharp pain at the back of his head.
-Todd did not suddenly become aware of the situation, but rather felt it slowly envelope him.
+He heard a plastic, grating sound and felt a sharp pain at the back of his head.
+Todd did not suddenly become aware of the situation, but rather felt it slowly envelop him.
 He was being dragged down the street.
-The plastic grating had been the rubbing of asphalt on his rain coat.
+The plastic grating had been the rubbing of asphalt on his raincoat.
 The pain behind his head was that same rugged surface scratching into his scalp.

 It was a bright, moonlit night.
 Cynthia was long gone from wherever he was now.
 He raised his head to see the horrible, lanky creature pulling him along by the ankle in slow, lumbering movements.
 It was much taller than it had initially appeared when beheld at a distance.
 The thing was maybe nine feet tall, those skinny, jointless legs made up most of the height.
 Its head hung low, and its free arm slowly swayed to and fro with each step.